Mahmoud02/MyShop-RepositoryPattern/README.md

  framework.If you're communicating with a file system, if you're using in hibernate or any other oh rms or ways to communicate with your database.

 ## This Reop is A quick Introduction To Repository Pattern.
- 1.The repository pattern can be applied in any type of application.
+ 1. The repository pattern can be applied in any type of application.
- 2.It doesn't have to be a Web application.
-It doesn't have to be a .NET application 3.Applying the repository pattern means that we introduce a layer that encapsulate our data access code.
+ 2. It doesn't have to be a Web application.
+It doesn't have to be a .NET application
+ 3. Applying the repository pattern means that we introduce a layer that encapsulate our data access code.
- 4.This means that our repository will know how totern simply communicate with entity framework and hibernate, or our file on disk or another SQL Server or other types off database is.
+ 4. This means that our repository will know how totern simply communicate with entity framework and hibernate, or our file on disk or another SQL Server or other types off database is.

 ## First, let's see an App implementation without a Repository Pattern.

-1.If you don't have asp.net core experience, Controller and its action method handles incoming browser requests, retrieves necessary model data, and returns appropriate responses.
+1. If you don't have asp.net core experience, Controller and its action method handles incoming browser requests, retrieves necessary model data, and returns appropriate responses.
-2.Entity Framework is an Object/Relational Mapping (O/RM) framework.
+2. Entity Framework is an Object/Relational Mapping (O/RM) framework.
 It is an enhancement to ADO.NET that gives developers an automated mechanism for accessing & storing the data in the database.

 ```c#
     public class OrderController : Controller